-The use of Molecular Diagnostics is growing at approximately 11% annually, and with it the need for oligonucleotides that can be used in diagnostic tests .
-This rapidly growing demand has driven the need to understand the requirements for oligos used in diagnostic testing and to discriminate between what is required by law in the US and what is not required but prudent when purchasing oligos for use in medical diagnostics.
-At the heart of this question is the difference between Good Manufacturing Practices (GMP) and ISO 13485 certification and what these credentials mean for oligonucleotides manufactured for human diagnostics (Table 1).
+The molecular diagnostics market is growing at approximately 12% annually and is accompanied by the increasing need for oligonucleotides that can be used in diagnostic tests .
+This rapidly growing demand has made it critical to understand the requirements for oligos used in such testing, and to discriminate between what is required by law in the US, and what is not required, but prudent, when purchasing oligos for use in medical diagnostics.
+At the heart of this question is the difference between Good Manufacturing Practices (GMP) and ISO 13485 certification (Table 1), and what these credentials mean for oligonucleotides manufactured for human diagnostics.

 Table 1.
 Comparison of GMP vs. ISO 13485.

-IDT Clinical and Commercial Manufacturing division (CCM) is ISO 13485:2003 certified and registered with United States Food & Drug Administration (FDA) as a contract manufacturer of oligonucleotide components for in vitro diagnostic devices (IVDs) and analyte-specific reagents (ASRs) for laboratory developed tests (LDTs).
+In addition, the IDT GMP business unit is registered with the United States FDA as a contract manufacturer of oligonucleotide components for in vitro diagnostic devices (IVDs) and analyte-specific reagents (ASRs) for laboratory developed tests (LDTs).
 What does this mean for customers purchasing oligos for use in human diagnostics?
 GMP manufacturing compliance and ISO 13485 certification provide proof that the manufacturer has a system in place to validate and provide traceability for oligonucleotide manufacturing history during the production process.
 This in turn helps to ensure that the oligonucleotide quality and specifications are consistent and reproducible.
 These certifications indicate that IDT quality system requirements and product realization plans align with the needs of our customers requiring oligos for regulated or diagnostic end-use applications.